-One of fashion’s most controversial and creative talents, John Galliano is set to make his much-anticipated return to fashion, following his appointent as creative director of Maison Martin Margiela.
-Galliano will oversee the design of all Margiela lines, including couture and women’s ready-to-wear.
-He will debut his first designs for the house during Paris Couture Week in January 2015.
+One of fashion’s most controversial and creative talents, John Galliano made his much-anticipated return to fashion, following his appointment as creative director of Maison Margiela.
+Galliano currently oversees the design of all Margiela lines, including couture and women’s ready-to-wear.
+He debuted his first designs for the house during Paris Couture Week in January 2015.

 “Margiela is ready for a new charismatic creative soul,” said Renzo Rosso , president of OTB, in a statement.
 “John Galliano is one of the greatest, undisputed talents of all time.
 A unique, exceptional couturier for a Maison that always challenged and innovated the world of fashion.
 I look forward to his return to create that fashion dream that only he can create, and wish him to here find his new home.”

 Galliano fell from the highest echelons of the fashion establishment, as creative director of Dior in 2011, following his conviction for making anti-Semitic remarks while inebriated.